2.5.6 Estimates of Income - before 1 July 2010

 An estimate is an election that a parent can make to have their assessment or notional assessment based on their expected income.

 Estimating adjusted taxable income for notional assessments

-When the Registrar is required to calculate a notional assessment a parent can vary their provisional notional assessment by making an estimate election, see 2.7.4, heading 'Varying a provisional notional assessment'.
+When the Registrar is required to calculate a notional assessment a parent can vary their provisional notional assessment by making an estimate election, see 2.7.4 'Varying a provisional notional assessment'.